-Furthermore, the Council takes as its starting point the list compiled by the organisation NGO Shipbreaking Platform for details of how many ships Pan Ocean has sold for beaching in Bangladesh over the past three years.
-The list identifies three ships in 2016.28 Prior to scrapping, the vessels were reregistered in the flag states Comoros and Panama, both of which are signatories to the Basel Convention.
+Furthermore, the Council takes as its starting point the list compiled by the organisation NGO Shipbreaking Platform for details of how many ships TTA has sold for beaching in Bangladesh over the past three years.
+The list identifies one ship in 2016.29 Prior to scrapping, the vessel was reregistered in the flag state Singapore, which is a signatory to the Basel Convention.